clem9669/hashcat-rule/README.md

 > 3 rules exists to adapt hashing algorithm speed.
 Large for fast hash algorithm as md4&md5.
 Small for slow hash algorithm as bcrypt.

-This was for basic coverage of passwords for normal people who only add 1 letter, 1 digits, 1 punctuation, 1 digits+punctuations, 2 digits+punctuations or a year (from 1900 to 2099) or some famous tricks (ex:p@$$w0rd) to their **password**.
+This was for basic coverage of passwords for non-educated people who only add 1 letter, 1 digits, 1 punctuation, 1 digits+punctuations, 2 digits+punctuations or a year (from 1900 to 2099) or some famous tricks (ex:p@$$w0rd) to their **password**.

 > Update: I have extented these rules to be more than just that.